Male | ~8 months | DSH | Orange tabby w/ hints of white

 Meowllo!
 My name is Asiago (yes, like the cheese you put on a sandwich!)
-I am ~3 months old and a domestic short-haired little boy surrounded by girls.
-Being 1 of the only boys in my litter is so hard.
+I am a ~7 month old domestic short-haired little boy surrounded by girls.
+Being one of the only boys in my litter is so hard.

 I am a quiet, little man who loves attention.
 I’m never far, as you can usually find me laying with one of my siblings in a box or bed.
 When I want your attention I will squint my eyes, stare at you, and let out a loud meow!
 I love being cuddled in your arms, receiving pets on my head, and getting tons of kisses.
 In other words, I just love my people.

-If you would like to earn the title of my furrever companion and home, feel free to apply below!
-(If you are considering adopting me in a pair, simply state which sibling you are interested in on the application!)
+If you would like to earn the title of my furever companion and home, feel free to apply on our website! https://www.petsaliveniagara.ca/site/adoption-cat

 Adoption Fee | $ 149